Interprocedural optimization: Analysis

 The objective of any optimization for speed is to have the program run as swiftly as possible; the problem is that it is not possible for a compiler to correctly analyze a program and determine what it will do, much less what the programmer intended for it to do.
-By contrast, human programmers start at the other end with a purpose, and attempt to produce a program that will achieve it, preferably without expending a lot of thought in the process.
+By contrast, human programmers start at the other end with a purpose and attempt to produce a program that will achieve it, preferably without expending a lot of thought in the process.

-For various reasons, including readability, programs are frequently broken up into a number of procedures, which handle a few general cases.
+For various reasons, including readability, programs are frequently broken up into a number of procedures that handle a few general cases.
 However, the generality of each procedure may result in wasted effort in specific usages.
 Interprocedural optimization represents an attempt at reducing this waste.

-Suppose there is a procedure that evaluates F(x), and the code requests the result of F(6) and then later, F(6) again.
-This second evaluation is almost certainly unnecessary: the result could have instead been saved and referred to later, assuming that F is a pure function.
-This simple optimization is foiled the moment that the implementation of F(x) becomes impure; that is, its execution involves reference to parameters other than the explicit argument 6 that have been changed between the invocations, or side effects such as printing some message to a log, counting the number of evaluations, accumulating the CPU time consumed, preparing internal tables so that subsequent invocations for related parameters will be facilitated, and so forth.
+Suppose there is a procedure that evaluates f(x), and that f is a pure function, and the code requests the result of f(6) and then later, f(6) again.
+This second evaluation is almost certainly unnecessary: the result could have instead been saved and referred to later.
+This simple optimization is foiled the moment that the implementation of f(x) becomes impure; that is, its execution involves references to parameters other than the explicit argument 6 that has been changed between the invocations, or side effects such as printing some message to a log, counting the number of evaluations, accumulating the CPU time consumed, preparing internal tables so that subsequent invocations for related parameters will be facilitated, and so forth.
 Losing these side effects via non-evaluation a second time may be acceptable, or they may not.

 More generally, aside from optimization, the second reason to use procedures is to avoid duplication of code that would produce the same results, or almost the same results, each time the procedure is performed.
 A general approach to optimization would therefore be to reverse this: some or all invocations of a certain procedure are replaced by the respective code, with the parameters appropriately substituted.
 The compiler will then try to optimize the result.